Spycsh/SinoGerman_EcustAndChina/README.md

 3. detail information to get users know the input format

-4. support naming courses by hand, or automatically naming courses when adding courses( e.g. course4)
+4. users can name courses by hand, or courses will be automatically named when adding courses( e.g. course4)

 5. responsive design